springleik/DipoleMic/README.md

 # DipoleMic
-Source files for offline analysis of gated toneburst data.
+Source files for offline analysis of gated tone burst data.
 As described at http://williamsonic.com/DipoleMic/index.html